tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/run-command-managed.md

 ```

 >[!NOTE]
 > Output and error blobs must be the AppendBlob type and their SAS URLs must provide read, append, create, write access to the blob.
 An expiration time of 24 hours is suggested for SAS URL.
-If output or error blob does not exist, a blob of type AppendBlob will be created.
+If output or error blob does not exist, a blob of type AppendBlob is created.
 SAS URLs can be generated on Azure portal using blob's options , or SAS token from using `New-AzStorageBlobSASToken`.

 ### Create or update Run Command on a VM as a different user using RunAsUser and RunAsPassword parameters
 Create or update Run Command on a VM as a different user using `RunAsUser` and `RunAsPassword` parameters.
 For RunAs to work properly, contact admin of VM and make sure user is added on the VM, user has access to resources accessed by the Run Command (Directories, Files, Network etc.), and in case of Windows VM, 'Secondary Logon' service is running on the VM.